-- 4.29 A cost-benefit exercise was undertaken in late 2014-15 to determine what level of overdraft facility represented best value for money for the Council, based on a risk assessment of possible overdrawn scenarios.
+- 4.28 A cost-benefit exercise was undertaken in late 2014-15 to determine what level of overdraft facility represented best value for money for the Council, based on a risk assessment of possible overdrawn scenarios.
 As the Council maintains very tight control of its cash balances, it was determined that the most cost effective approach was not to renew its overdraft facility when it came up for renewal in April 2015.
-This change was approved by the Chief Finance Officer and reported to Cabinet and Council in the 2014-15 Treasury Management Mid Year report - 4.30 Unauthorised bank overdrafts are charged at a standard debit interest rate of 19.50% per day, plus a fee of £8 per day.
+This change was approved by the Chief Finance Officer and reported to Cabinet and Council in the 2014-15 Treasury Management Mid Year report - 4.29 Unauthorised bank overdrafts are currently charged at a standard debit interest rate of 2.00% above Bank Base Rate per annum.